 If you're already a Smith.ai customer, just email your referral list and instructions to email@example.com.
 We can typically begin passing leads to your referrals within one business day.

-If you're not yet a Smith.ai customer, get started with your a 30-day/10-call free trial.
-During onboarding, you can provide your referral list and instructions, and your receptionists will begin referring any leads who meet your referral criteria within one business day.
+If you're not yet a Smith.ai customer, sign up for a free consultation with our team or get started risk-free with our 14-day money-back guarantee.
+During on-boarding, you can provide your referral list and instructions, and your receptionists will begin referring any leads who meet your referral criteria within one business day.

 We're here to answer any questions you have about earning referral fees using virtual receptionists.
-You can contact Smith.ai Monday through Friday 6:00 a.m. to 6:00 p.m.
-PST by phone at (650) 727-6484 or by email at email@example.com.
+You can contact Smith.ai Monday through Friday 5am – 6pm PT by phone at (650) 727-6484 or by email at firstname.lastname@example.org.